mjpcollins/sudoku_solver/README.md

 However, there are some issues with Ishaan Gupta's implementation:
 - Explicitly adding edges to the nodes and adding weights to the edges is a superfluous abstraction.
 We only care about cells linking to other cells.
-Ideally vertexes know their neighbours, but do not keep track of edges, and
+Ideally vertexes know their neighbours, but do not keep track of edges
-- There is excessive hard coding and poor optimisation.
+- There is excessive hard coding and poor optimisation

 In addition, while the Graph Colouring algorithm Gupta implemented was interesting, I thought it might be possible to do slightly better by having the vertexes cascade updates rather than check every cell.